tianyi0216/tianyi0216.github.io/_teaching/2023-spring-teaching-2.md

 location: "Madison, WI"
 ---

-I was a peer mentor for CS 320: [Data Science Modeling II](https://www.msyamkumar.com/cs320/s23/schedule.html) in Fall 2022.
+I was a peer mentor for CS 320: [Data Science Programming II](https://www.msyamkumar.com/cs320/s23/schedule.html) in Fall 2022.
 This was my second and favorite peer mentor job for CS Department.
 I will also be a peer mentor for Summer 23.
 I spent approximately 8 hrs per week for this job.

 Instructor: Meenakshi Syamkumar, Yiyin Shen